 This course is designed to provide students with the experiences and tools needed to be effective Early Childhood Education and Middle Level Education science teachers.
 Students will learn strategies that allow for diverse learners to experience science through the handson inquiry approach including the 6-E instructional model.
-This class will be taught in a way that addresses how a student will establish an approach to teaching science that involves the use of hand-on experiences and inquiry methods.
-Five hours of observation required.
+This class will be taught in a way that addresses how a student will establish an approach to teaching science that involves the use of cooperative and project-based learning experiences and inquiry methods.
+Five hours of classroom observations required.

 This course is designed to prepare effective social studies instructors to effectively teach diverse populations of students in grades Pre-K-4.
 This course will also develop your understanding of the thinking, reading, and writing that is central to social studies and of how social studies and literacy goals can be integrated.
 Studying social studies is a process of inquiry that involves asking questions, conducting investigations, analyzing evidence, making evidence-based claims, and communicating conclusions.
-Five hours of observation required.
+Five hours of classroom observations required.

-EDUC 310 Mathematics for the Teacher of Children .......3
+EDUC 310 Mathematics for the Teacher of Children3

 This course covers basic mathematical concepts necessary for the teacher of children and various ways to teach the material in inclusive classrooms.
 Math as an area of the curriculum will be defined.
-Teaching methods to meet various learning styles for diverse students will be developed.
-Five hours of observation required.
+Teaching methods to meet various learning strengths and needs for diverse students will be addressed.
+Five hours of classroom observations required.